MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 # My team

-As a manager or team lead, Microsoft Viva Insights shows you insights and suggested actions based on your personal habits.
+As a manager or team lead, you can see insights and suggested actions based on your personal habits in **My team** within the Microsoft Viva Insights app in Microsoft Teams.
 You can also learn how your habits impact your team while getting suggestions on how to foster team culture.

-**My team** within the Viva Insights app in Microsoft Teams is available for teams who have the Microsoft Viva Insights license with the [MyAnalytics (Full) service plan](../personal/overview/plans-environments.md).
 Viva Insights uses Azure Active Directory (AD) for your initial team, which you can then edit by selecting **Go to settings** in the **Your team** section.
+For more details about what's required to get **My team**, see [Admin tasks](#admin-tasks).

 ![My team page in Viva Insights in Teams.](../images/wpa/use/myteam-2.png)